QuiltMC/rfcs/specification/0002-quilt.mod.json.md

 Should be a [version specifier](#version-specifier) or array of version specifiers defining what versions this dependency applies to.
 If an array of versions is provided, the dependency matches if it matches ANY of the listed versions.

+It is an error to specify multiple version specifiers such that all versions will match at least one, except if one of the version specifiers is `*`.
+Unlike for version specifiers it is permitted for any version specifier to be made redundant by any others.

 ### The `reason` field
 | Type         | Required |
 |--------------|----------|